This past week was hoppin’ here at the RH household! I thought I’d share a few highlights:

 [Moi, with the lovely Natali who interviewed me today.
 See the special foil-covered light above her head?
 How cool is that?]

 This afternoon, the lovely folks from York Region Living dropped in to interview me and tape me making up some Coconut Macaroons.
-I’ve shared the recipe before on my one and only YouTube video, but here it is again (below) for those of you who don’t want to skip over there.
+I’ve shared the recipe before, but here it is again (below) for those of you who don’t want to skip over there.

 The two hours they were in the house flew by, and before I knew it, the interview was over and the crew was busy filming the props (ie baked goods).
 Here’s Jeff, the cameraman, taking a shot of the table after the interview was done: